1998 – I’ve received a lot of feedback to The iMac: Not for Me. Several readers applauded my honesty in admitting that the iMac isn’t for everyone.

 So there are two ways to address the iMac’s biggest shortcoming.

-- Connect a larger external monitor to the DB-15 port inside the iMac, thereby disabling the internal screen.
-But with a well designed switch, it could be easy to toggle between the internal and external screens.
+- Connect a larger external monitor to the DA-15 port inside the iMac, thereby disabling the internal screen.
+But with a well-designed switch, it could be easy to toggle between the internal and external screens.

 - Drop in a mezzanine video card, allowing full-time use of the internal 15″ iMac screen while permitting the easy addition of a second monitor as necessary.

-Update: In October 1999, Apple introduced a new generation of iMacs that include a VGA port that mirrors what’s on the built-in display to an external monitor or video projector.
+Update: In October 1999, Apple introduced a new generation of iMacs that includes an accessible VGA port that mirrors what’s on the built-in display to an external monitor or video projector.